China’s strict border controls and health inspection regime are now widely known as Beijing’s new Covid firewall.

 Statistics show that tourism and consumption-related industries including catering and accommodation contributed 11% of China’s gross domestic product (GDP) in 2019, or nearly 10 trillion yuan (US$1.56 trillion).
 Domestic tourism accounted for 90% of those takings.

-Currently, China only grants admission to foreigners with work visas and stay permits who must get clean slates in blood serum and polymerase chain reaction tests 24 hours before their departure.
+Currently, China only grants admission to foreigners with work visas and stay permits who must get clean slates in blood serum and polymerase chain reaction tests 24 hours before they travel to the country.
 Upon arrival in China, they must undergo up to three weeks of quarantine as well as multiple subsequent tests.

 The southern city of Shenzhen has swiftly reinstated 14 days of quarantine with one additional week of homestay isolation for anyone from Hong Kong to prevent spillovers after the latter’s confirmation of locally transmitted clusters involving the highly contagious mutant strain now ravaging India.